0joseDark/Remote-Control/README.md

-# Remote-Control
- remote control with Flask python server, and html
+# remote control with Flask python server, and html for raspberry pi 3